alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 the impact of the argumentation and conclusions of the paper, the underlying dataset, or both.
-In such disciplines, therefore, citation counts are of little help as a metric of data impact, so alternative metrics must be found.
+In such disciplines, therefore, citation counts are of little help as an indicator of data impact, so alternative indicators must be found.

 Resolutions
 -----------